-Yes, you can legally order echinacea tablets from registered online prescribers such as e-Surgery.
+Yes, you can legally buy Echinacea tablets online from registered prescribers such as e-Surgery.

-Whenever you are buying echinacea tablets or any other medication, even if it is over the counter, make sure you check for the green GPhC and MHRA logo on the bottom of each page of the website you are using.
+Whenever you buy Echinacea tablets online or any other medication, even if it is over the counter, make sure you check for the green GPhC and MHRA logo on the bottom of each page of the website you are using.

-You can learn more about this medication in the echinacea tablet patient information leaflet, which contains more useful information.
+You can learn more about this Echinacea tablets online in the Echinacea tablet patient information leaflet, which contains more useful information.

 You can also use our completely free Ask-a-Pharmacist service to get health advice from a trained professional.
 We’re here to help!

 e-Surgery uses Royal Mail delivery with choices starting from Royal Mail 48 tracked delivery, Royal Mail tracked 24 and Royal Mail 1pm special delivery (discover more about e-Surgery delivery).
-Your echinacea tablets will arrive in discreet, recyclable packaging at a delivery address of your choice.
+When you buy Echinacea tablets online they will arrive in discreet, recyclable packaging at a delivery address of your choice.
 Find out to recycle packaging from e-Surgery.

 Whenever you buy Echinacea tablets online they will come in blister packs that are not currently recyclable, so once they have been used can be disposed of in a general waste bin.
 If the echinacea tablets are unfinished dispose of medication safely and drop them off at a local pharmacy.
 Cardboard packaging and paper patient information leaflets are recyclable.